 If you don’t make a lot of cocktails, then a cocktail shaker probably isn’t needed, you could just use two large glasses together.
 However, it makes it easier to shake more vigorously, so it might be a good investment if you plan on making a lot of whiskey sours.
 And let’s be honest, you probably will be.
 A fine mesh sieve is also quite useful here, as you don’t want lemon pulp and ice shards in the drink.

 Place whiskey, lemon juice, simple syrup and egg white in a cocktail shaker.
 Don’t add in the ice just yet.
 Shake vigorously for 10 seconds.
 This will incorporate the egg white properly.
+If you are making more than 1 drink, do not increase amount of egg whites, that is not necessary.
+1 egg white will be enough for 2-3 drinks.

 Add ice and shake again, for around 10 seconds more, to chill.
 Strain into a glass using a fine-mesh sieve.
 Garnish with a lemon slice and serve!